agarg21/whattodo/README.md

 # whattodo
-To do list with whatsapp bot
+To do list with whatsapp bot!